mdmarek/topo/README.md

 `Merge` takes _n_ input channels and merges them into one output channel.

-`Shuffle` takes _n_ input channels and connects them to _m_ output channels.
-Each message from one of the _n_ input channels is sent to a random available output channel.
+`Shuffle` takes _n_ input channels and connects them to _m_ functions writing their output to _m_ output channels.
+Messages from the _n_ input channels are sent to the first available function.

-`Partition` takes _n_ input channels and connects them to _m_ output channels.
-Each message from one of the _n_ input channels is checked for a numeric key, this is moduloed by _m_, and the message is sent to the corresponding output channel.
+`Partition` takes _n_ input channels and connects them to _m_ functions writing their output to _m_ output channels.
+Messages from the _n_ input channels are routed by taking the message's key value modulo _m_.

 # Sources